zhengying-liu/autodl-contrib/matrix_format/README.md

 is valid.

-Once again, sparse representation is accepted.
+Sparse representation is accepted.
 This means that in `labels.csv`, we can have **label-confidence pairs**.
 For example,
 ```
 Id,LabelConfidencePairs
 JVEF,2377 0.488458 2105 0.48776 3346 0.486832